Select the composition from which to make a movie in the Project panel, and then do one of the following to add the composition to the render queue:

 To generate output, you can either render your compositions using the After Effects render queue or add your compositions to the Adobe Media Encoder queue with the render settings that you have chosen in the Render Queue panel.

 For the Render Queue, After Effects uses an embedded version of the Adobe Media Encoder to encode most movie formats through the Render Queue panel.
-When you manage render and export operations with the Render Queue panel, the embedded version of the Adobe Media Encoder is called automatically.
+When you manage to render and export operations with the Render Queue panel, the embedded version of the Adobe Media Encoder is called automatically.
 The Adobe Media Encoder appears only in the form of the export settings dialog boxes with which you specify some encoding and output settings.
-(See Encoding and compression options for movies.)
+See Encoding and compression options for movies.